 Typically, washing with shampoo or anti-acne wash and applying an anti-fungal cream is all that’s needed, he says.
 But more severe cases may require an oral antibiotic or an oral anti-acne medication.

 4. Lice – Yes.
 Lice.
-Particularly, public lice if you have curly beard hair.
+Particularly, pubic lice if you have curly beard hair.
 “Standard run-of-the-mill lice go for straight hair,” Dr. Vij explains.
 “But if you have curly hair in your beard, you’re more likely to get pubic lice (or crabs) on your beard area.”

 Lice in your beard look the same as in your hair, he says.
 You’ll see nits or get an irritation from the eggs.
 “Either use an over-the-counter anti-lice medication, or shave your beard off and regrow it.”